-In 2012–2013, as a Fellow with the Emerging Leaders Program of the American Council on Education, he worked at Roosevelt University (Chicago) with President Charles (“Chuck”) Middleton in the university’s strategic planning process, alongside consultants from Penson Associates and Noel Levitz.
+In 2012–2013, as a Fellow with the Emerging Leaders Program of the American Council on Education, Dr. Unger worked at Roosevelt University (Chicago) with President Charles (“Chuck”) Middleton in the university’s strategic planning process, alongside consultants from Penson Associates and Noel Levitz.
 During the year, he also met with leaders of more than 20 institutions of higher education, participating in discussions of the most pressing issues in higher education today.
 These included the different models for MOOCs (Stanford, Coursera, and Udacity), current issues in athletics (NCAA headquarters), integrating cost and design processes to manage construction contingency (Wayne Community College, Detroit, and Hamilton Anderson Associates), risk management (University of California, Office of the President), academic renewal (Howard University), access and student stratification in higher education (Center on Education and the Workforce, Georgetown University), and meeting the nation’s 2020 completion goal (Lumina Foundation), to name a few.
 For his “focus project” (a required element of the fellowship program), he chose to study best practices in integrating the liberal arts with professional career programs.
 The result was a 10,000-word white paper referencing 46 colleges and universities.
 For Roosevelt University, he produced a study of similar length, identifying the commonalities among nine of the university’s academic and administrative “centers of excellence,” relating his findings to the national literature and making recommendations on how these centers could be replicated.
 For DePaul University, Dr. Unger co-wrote a white paper on opportunities for leveraging their efforts in community engagement.
 During the year, he also completed the three levels of training required for certification by the Society of College and University Planning (SCUP).

 Mel Unger was the founding director of the Baldwin Wallace Singers, and from 2001 to 2015 he also conducted the Singers’ Club of Cleveland, a male chorus serving the greater metropolitan area of Cleveland with an annual subscription series.
 Before moving to the U.S. from Canada, he served for 18 years as music director of the Da Camera Singers in Edmonton, a choir of semi-professional caliber.
 He holds the D.M.A. degree in choral music from the University of Illinois (where he was a University fellow), the M. Mus. degree in choral conducting from the University of Oregon (home of the Oregon Bach Festival), and the B. Mus. degree in choral music education from the University of Saskatchewan (Canada).
 He was one of the first North American conductors to study with Bach specialist Helmuth Rilling at the Hochschule für Musik und darstellende Kunst in Frankfurt, while on a scholarship from the German government (Deutscher Akademischer Austauschdienst).